-D. Bradley Jones, Psy.D, LCSW is a faculty and Coordinating Committee member at The Institute for the Psychoanalytic Study of Subjectivity (IPSS) in NYC, and has also taught and supervised at The National Institute for the Psychotherapies (NIP).
-His special interests include working with addictive disorders, chronic illness and HIV/AIDS, and those who are maneuvering the challenging world of the entertainment industry.
-Dr. Jones has twice been keynote speaker at The Dancer’s Resource Conference held by The Actor’s Fund in NYC, and his paper “Addiction and Pathological Accommodation: An Intersubjective Look at Impediments to the Utilization of Alcoholics Anonymous,” has been presented in Los Angles, CA., San Francisco, CA., San Antonio, TX, Baltimore, MD., and NYC.
+D. Bradley Jones, Psy.D, LCSW is a faculty and Coordinating Committee member at The Institute for the Psychoanalytic Study of Subjectivity (IPSS) in NYC, and also instructs at The Institute for Contemporary Psychoanalysis in Los Angeles, CA. His special interests include working with substance use and self-harming behaviors, long term survivors of HIV/AIDS, and those who are maneuvering the challenging world of the entertainment industry.
+Dr. Jones has twice been keynote speaker at The Dancer’s Resource Conference held by The Actor’s Fund in NYC, has been published, and has presented his work on Psychoanalytic Harm Reduction in Los Angeles, CA., San Francisco, CA., San Antonio, TX, Baltimore, MD., and NYC.
 He maintains a private practice in Greenwhich Village, NYC. www.drdbradleyjones.com

-Deborah Sherman, BC-DMT, LMHC is a certified Psychoanalyst and Dance-Movement Therapist.
-She currently supervises at IPSS and ICP and is on faculty at IPSS, ICP and NIP.
-Deborah is the Director of IPSS’ 1 Year and Advanced 1 Year Intensive Psychotherapy Programs and maintains a private practice in Psychoanalysis and Dance/Movement Therapy in New York City.
+Deborah Sherman, BC-DMT, LMHC is a certified Psychoanalyst and Dance/Movement therapist.
+She currently supervises at IPSS and is on faculty at IPSS, NIP and ICP.
+Her recent focus is both teaching and publishing has been on subjects of gender, sexuality, race and the contemporary application of WR Bion’s thinking.
+Deborah is the Chairperson of IPSS’s Coordinating Committee and directs IPSS 1-year and Advanced 1-year Intensive Psychotherapy Programs.
+She maintains a private practice in Psychoanalysis, Psychotherapy, and Dance/Movement Therapy in NYC.

 Olga Bidun is IPSS’s Administrative Coordinator.
 Her responsibilities include maintaining the Institute’s schedules and communications.
 Prior to IPSS, Olga worked in the international travel and insurance industry.
 She graduated from Salisbury University with a Bachelor of Arts in French.
 A naturalized U.S. citizen from Belarus, Olga speaks Russian, English and French.
 She is happily married and lives with her husband and daughter in Manhattan.
 In her spare time, Olga is a successful real estate agent.